-- An IKEA Lennart 303.261.77 drawerset for tools.
-This €10 set fits perfect, though one could build something better.
+- An IKEA Lennart 303.261.77 can be a useful drawerset for tools.
+This €10 option fits perfect, though one could build something better.
 I glued magnets on the rear cross so drawers will not move during transport.
 A power drill case will fit underneath.

 - A lasercut 4mm plywood box for a laptop, same height at the banner, so an Ultimaker2Go box will fit on top. <.dxf>

-- The front and rear topbars can be removed for better access to the laser; with a 3 mm hex key, which resides in the orange holder on the left.
-Also a 5 mm key for periodic tightening of bolts.
+- The front topbar can be removed for better access to the laser; with a 3 mm hex key, which resides in the orange holder on the left.
+Also a 4 and 5 mm key for periodic tightening of bolts.

 - You could adapt the cart for a 40W MetaQuip CO2 laser machine LITE, which is 73 cms deep: add 3 cm to the girders and doors.
 The problem with deeper lasers is the exhaust tube to bend downwards, but the tube could be made removable.